EmpireCTF/empirectf/writeups/2019-01-19-Insomni-Hack-Teaser/README.md

 Then, I found a permanent way to always restart the program: hook the `_fini_array` function table, the functions inside which will be called when `exit` function is called, and the `exit` function will be called after `main` function returns.
 Thus, If we can change the one of the functions into `_start`, can we alway restart the program after it exits?
 Unfortunately no. It seems that when the `__libc_start_main` is called second time, a segmentation fault will be created in subroutine `dl_relocate_static_pie`.

 Well, if we cannot return to `_start` to restart everything, why not hook `_fini_array` into function like `do_overwrite`?
 Actually this turns out to be the correct(but not necessarily intended?) method.
-However, the `exit` function will not be called after the subroutine function returns, so we cannot restart again.
+However, the `exit` function will not be called after the subroutine function returns, so we cannot restart again directly.
 Luckily, there are 2 entries in `_fini_array`, which will be called in the reverse order.
 If we can change both of the 2 entries to `do_overwrite`, we can use the first one to rewrite return address to `__libc_csu_fini`(The function that calls the functions in the `_fini_array`) and use the second one to construct ROP, so after then we can return to `__libc_csu_fini` again and do the same thing next time.

 I chose to construct ROP below the current `rsp` because there are many gadgets like `add rsp,xxx; ret`.
 Finally, I used an `add rsp, 0xd0; pop xxx; ret` to pivot the `rsp` onto ROP.